-We are lucky enough at Abel Tasman Canyons to have had a number of girls on the team: The wonderful Eva who has been here right from the get-go, and finally achieved her goal of the 8m jump this year.
+We are lucky enough at Abel Tasman Canyons to have had a number of female guides and office staff: The wonderful Eva who has been here right from the get-go, and finally achieved her goal of the 8m jump this year.
 Diana who was our first female guide, she could never sit still so after a big day in the canyon she would spend her evenings crochet-ing Abel Tasman Canyons Crew beanies.
 Chatterbox Dee was famous for her cheesy jokes.
 Lana guided full time last year, and now fits the female multi-tasking cliché of managing the office and a spot of guiding.
 Not to mention Tess – an amazing young lady who at the age of 16 has already competed in a number of adventure races and spent each night out on a yacht in Anchorage after her work experience in the canyon.
 As such, we girls don’t feel particularly different, we all do the same job as the guys (especially when it comes to washing wetsuits at the end of the day)… But maybe that is just the thing – a feminist is someone who fights for equality across the sexes, and this is something that we just practice every day.
 So perhaps we are feminists at heart.

 How often do males and females act as equals, we are fundamentally different after all.
 Maybe the key is to embrace our differences.
 We have different guiding styles, often males use the give-it-a-go attitude, while a female guide may take a more gentle approach.